Sundial Accuracy

 EOT chart with two minute intervals

 This chart is correct to the nearest minute.
 The equation of time repeats fairly closely every four years.
-For further accuracy when reading a horizontal sundial, correct to the center of the sun by adding one minute in the morning or subtracting one minute in the afternoon.
-The 1911 Encyclopedia Britannica article above explains the need for one minute corrections.
+For further accuracy when reading a horizontal sundial, correct to the center of the sun by adding one minute before solar noon or subtracting one minute after solar noon.
+The 1911 Encyclopedia Britannica article above explains the need for these one minute corrections.

 This chart is for the Greenwich Prime Meridian and every 15 degrees longitude before and after that.
 Add longitude correction for your location or generate data from: NOAA